Meniscal Transplant Surgery

 - You have a knee with normal alignment and stable ligaments.

 - You are not obese.

-How do I get ready for a meniscal transplant surgery?
+How do I get ready for a meniscus transplant surgery?

-Before your procedure, you may need additional imaging tests, like X-rays and magnetic resonance imaging (MRI).
+Before your procedure, you may need other imaging tests, like X-rays and MRI.

 You may need to rearrange your living arrangements as you recover because you’ll need to use crutches for several weeks.

 You may be able to go home on the day of your surgery.
 It’s also possible you’ll need to stay in the hospital for a day or two.
 Talk with your healthcare provider ahead of time so that you can make the necessary arrangements for your recovery period.